Pavlo Honcharuk: 2022 Russian invasion of Ukraine

 In an interview with Aid to the Church in Need, he showed concern for the lasting effects of the war on children.
 "I see a lot of trauma in people, in their eyes, their faces.
 The children especially will suffer the consequences later.
 There will certainly be psychiatric illnesses after the war.
 We will have our work cut out."
+In a later interview, also with ACN, he revisited the issue of trauma healing, saying "this is a very special part of my ministry.
+We have military chaplains who work with the soldiers, and we see that when they come back to their families they are completely changed, and this also affects the rest of the family.
+When we speak about people who lost their homes or their belongings, that is also a kind of trauma, and also prisoners of war who return, they carry a different kind of trauma and pain.
+It’s very complex.
+It’s very important to listen to the people and to try to help everyone in a different way".